Best Apps to Practice Japanese Speaking (2026)

 - feedback that helps you notice and retry mistakes

-A practical setup for many learners is Hanashi for daily reps, then either a tutor or exchange app when you want more live unpredictability.
+A practical setup for many learners is Hanashi for daily speaking practice, then an occasional tutor or exchange app when you want scheduled instruction or more live unpredictability.

-- Pick italki if you want live human teaching, nuanced correction, or speaking practice tied to a deadline.
+- Add italki if you want live human teaching, nuanced correction, or speaking practice tied to a deadline.

-- Pick HelloTalk if free real-person practice matters more than structure.
+- Add HelloTalk if free real-person practice matters more than structure.

-- Pick JapanesePod101 plus Nihongo con Teppei if you mostly freeze because your listening is too slow.
+- Add JapanesePod101 plus Nihongo con Teppei if you mostly freeze because your listening is too slow.

-- Pick NHK WORLD Easy Japanese if you are brand new and want simple dialogues before anything more open-ended.
+- Add NHK WORLD Easy Japanese if you are brand new and want simple dialogues alongside daily speaking practice.

 The strongest recommendation pages are honest about this: no single app is best for every learner or every stage.